The Proven Method to Technical Interviews

 Before You Begin, Know Your Audience

-Think of your interviewer as your customer.
+It helps to think of your interviewer as your customer.
 As they lay out the initial problem, imagine that you’re sitting down with a potential client who is seeking your help with a specific challenge.
 Your goal is to solve their problem.
 It’s as simple as that.
 There is a tendency to overcomplicate the problem you are asked in an interview, but framing the conversation in this light can help you keep the right challenge in front of you.

 A) Keep it simple and efficient